The American Corporation is in Crisis—Let's Rethink It

 22 Min read time

 For decades, shareholder primacy has obscured the fact that employees should do well when businesses do well.
-Now, as that foundation crumbles, thirteen thinkers debate new reforms that could transform the inequalities at the heart of our economy.

 This lead essay is featured in Boston Review’s Summer 2019 issue Economics After Neoliberalism.